-which integrates the STATES in the scheme one dt step per call to fadvance() in NEURON.
-The sparse method is generally faster than computing the full Jacobian matrix, though both use Newton iterations to advance the STATES with a fully implicit method (first-order correct).
-Additionally, the sparse method separates the Jacobian evaluation from the calculation of the STATE derivatives, thus allowing variable time step methods, such as CVODE, to efficiently compute only what is needed to advance the STATES.
-Non-implicit methods, such as Runge-Kutta or Euler, should be avoided since kinetic schemes commonly have very wide ranging rate constants that make these methods numerically unstable with reasonable dt steps.
+which integrates the STATES in the scheme one dt step per call to fadvance().
+The sparse method is generally faster than computing the full Jacobian matrix, though both use Newton iterations to advance the STATES with a fully implicit method (first order correct).
+Additionally, the sparse method separates the Jacobian evaluation from the calculation of the STATE derivatives, thus allowing adaptive integration methods, such as CVODE, to efficiently compute only what is needed to advance the STATES.
+Nonimplicit methods, such as Runge-Kutta or forward Euler, should be avoided since kinetic schemes commonly have very wide ranging rate constants that make these methods numerically unstable with reasonable dt steps.
 In fact, it is not unusual to specify equilibrium reactions such as which can only be solved by implicit methods.

+'''

-~ A <-> B (le6\sqrt(K), le6/sqrt(K))
+~ A <-> B (le6sqrt(K), le6/sqrt(K))

+'''